M-o-a-T/moat-kv/docs/source/command_line.rst

    The default is to use YAML.
 XXX TODO

-.. program:: distkv client control
+.. program:: moat.kv client control

 Control your server.
 XXX TODO

-.. program:: distkv client log
+.. program:: moat.kv client log

 Control logging of changes on the server.

-.. program:: distkv client log dest
+.. program:: moat.kv client log dest

 Set the file to log to.
 The old file is closed as soon as the new file is ready (i.e. the current state is saved).